top of page

 How can you find a good English teacher?
 Watch out for these signs

-Having a great teacher is a game-changer for learning.
+Having a good teacher is for sure a game-changer for learning.
+Finding a good English teacher is not easy though.
 Here’s how you can spot one:

 1️⃣ They learn with you: